 Next Generation Sequencing Buying Guide

-If you are looking to invest in Next Generation Sequencing Technology, this guide aims to educate you on the essential information needed to assist your decisions.
+If you are looking to invest in Next Generation Sequencing (NGS) Technology, this guide will provide you with the essential information needed to assist your decisions

 Learn about the key platform technologies, considerations for sample preparation, NGS software, key application areas and the future for NGS.

-In 2013 we will celebrate the 10th anniversary of the completion of the Human Genome Project, which was launched in 1990 and thus took 13 years to complete.
+In 2013, the world celebrated the 10th anniversary of the completion of the Human Genome Project, which was launched in 1990 and thus took 13 years to complete.
 Ten years on, a human genome can be sequenced in less than 10 days and soon will be sequenced routinely within a day.
-This remarkable progress over the past decade is due to significant advances in DNA sequencing from Sanger sequencing, which has been dominant for almost 30 years, to next generation sequencing (NGS, also termed massively parallel sequencing).
+This remarkable progress over the past decade is due to significant advances in DNA sequencing, from Sanger sequencing, which has been dominant for almost 30 years, to next generation sequencing (NGS, also termed massively parallel sequencing).

 Sanger sequencing, which is often considered first generation sequencing technology, relies on a technique known as capillary electrophoresis, which separates fragments of DNA by size and then sequences them by detecting the final fluorescent base on each fragment.
 This technology, which has become widely adopted in laboratories across the world and is still extremely important today, has always been hampered by inherent limitations in throughput, scalability, speed and resolution.